Claudia Goldin Wins Nobel For Work On Women In The Labour Market - UrduPoint

 Globally, about 50 percent of women participate in the labour market compared to 80 percent of men, but women earn less and are less likely to reach the top of the career ladder, the prize committee noted.

-The Nobel prize in economics has the fewest number of women laureates, with just two others since it was first awarded in 1969 -- Elinor Ostrom in 2009 and Esther Duflo in 2019.
+The Nobel prize in economics has the fewest number of women laureates, with just two others since it was first awarded in 1969 -- Elinor Ostrom in 2009 and Esther Duflo in 2019 -- and Goldin is the first woman to receive the prize as the sole laureate.

 Goldin has "trawled the archives and collected over 200 years of data from the US," the jury said.

-"She studied something that many people, many historians, for instance, simply decided not to study before because they didn't think these data existed," Nobel committee member Randi Hjalmarsson said, calling Goldin "a detective".
+"She studied something that many people, many historians, for instance, simply decided not to study before because they didn't think these data existed, Hjalmarsson said in an interview, calling Goldin "a detective".

-The jury highlighted that Goldin's work's "provided the first comprehensive account of women's earnings and labour market participation through the centuries."
+Among other things, Goldin's research showed that female participation in the labour force had not always followed an upward trend, and instead followed a "U-shaped curve" as the participation actually decreased with the transition from an agrarian to industrial society.

+Participation then started to increase in the early 20th century with the growth of the service sector, with Goldin explaining the trends as the result of both "structural change and evolving social norms."